biappi/haste-server/README.md

 # Haste

+## Local Modifications

+This branch of haste-server implements generic file uploading.

+Drag any file in the browser window to upload it, after upload it will be accessible at `<installation_url>/files/<key>` and it will be served by haste with the `Content-Type` that was used to upload it.

+## Original Description

 Haste is an open-source pastebin software written in node.js, which is easily installable in any network.
 It can be backed by either redis or filesystem, and has a very easy adapter interface for other stores.
 A publicly available